640 South State StreetDover, Delaware 19901

 Most pheochromocytomas are not cancerous.

-Your doctor may also order a urine test to measure catecholamines.
+Your healthcare provider may also order a urine test to measure catecholamines.
 He or she may also order these tests:

 Glucagon stimulation test.
 This test requires you to be injected with the hormone glucagon.
 If you have an adrenal gland tumor and you are given glucagon, you may have symptoms.